 It’s hard to beat homemade blueberry bagels, especially when they come together in less than an hour!
 These blueberry bagels can be made gluten free, dairy free, and refined sugar free.
-They’re so simple to make and so tasty!
+They’re so easy to make and so tasty!

 These blueberry bagels can be made in under an hour?